The Lake District Guide

 prints to buy.
 And it's one of the most comprehensive sources of artists'

 materials I've seen.
 Look out for the beautiful hand-made paper.
+Beatrix Potter Gallery (Hawkshead)Beatrix Potter's original artwork for her

 children's "tales" - and more.
 Each year a different aspect of Beatrix's

-100th birthday.
+work is featured.
 You can learn more about Beatrix's work and children can

 join in the fun with quiz sheets and goody bags, and there's a shop